kanishk123agarwal/interactiveprogressivebar/README.md

 # interactiveprogressivebar
-it makes by using html,css,js and try to make responsive design
+It makes by using html,css,js and try to make responsive design